OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/eq_constraint_comp.rst

-.. index:: EqualityConstraintsComp Example
+.. index:: EQConstraintComp Example

-.. _eq_constraints_comp_feature:
+.. _eq_constraint_comp_feature:

 ***********************
-EqualityConstraintsComp
+EQConstraintComp
 ***********************

-`EqualityConstraintsComp` is a specialized component that provides a simple way to implement equality constraints.
+`EQConstraintComp` is a specialized component that provides a simple way to implement equality constraints.

-You can add one or more outputs to an `EqualityConstraintsComp` that compute the difference between a pair of input values for the purposes of driving the two inputs to equality.
+You can add one or more outputs to an `EQConstraintComp` that compute the difference between a pair of input values for the purposes of driving the two inputs to equality.
 It computes the output value as: